 The NIH released an updated data management and sharing policy that took effect in January 2020 (National Institutes of Health, 2020a), extending its reach to all NIH agencies and seeking more details on scientists’ plans for sharing, with the aim of increasing data sharing (Kaiser, 2019).
 The policy contains exclusions, including institutional overhead, as well the “costs of doing research,” which include those “associated with collecting or otherwise gaining access to research data (e.g., data access fees).”
 The policy deems allowable those costs associated with curating and documenting data, unique “local data management considerations,” and preserving and sharing data via existing repositories (National Institutes of Health, 2020b).
 While there is some ambiguity as to which of these costs are more appropriately allocated to the costs of doing research or to data sharing, overall the policy seems to point towards data curation activities that directly support preparation of data for sharing.
 All existing U.S. policies require that funds allocated for data sharing be spent during the period of performance of the grant award.

 The Association of Research Libraries Realities of Academic Data Sharing (RADS) team interviewed representatives of the Department of Energy, Department of Transportation, Institute of Museum and Library Services, and Department of Agriculture, asking them to define allowable and non-allowable expenses, and to distinguish between the activities that are associated with “good scientific practice” and data management and sharing.
-Very little was not considered allowable (the exception being proposal and project development).
-Agency representatives were also not overly concerned with establishing boundaries between the practice of good science and data management and sharing are not clear, as long as expenses are not charged more than once (Taylor and Narock, 2024).
+Almost everything was considered allowable (the exception being proposal and project development).
+Agency representatives were also not overly concerned with establishing boundaries between the practice of good science and data management and sharing are not clear, as long as expenses are not charged more than once (Taylor and Narlock, 2024).

 In terms of reasonable costs, the Nelson memo also advises agencies to work, in consultation with OMB (the Office of Management and Budget), to allow researchers to include such costs in their budgets.
 Section 200.404 of the Code of Federal Regulations (2 CFR 200.404 -- Reasonable Costs, 2023) defines a cost as "reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost."